amrahmed95/Data-Science-Portfolio/Machine Learning/Classification/Booking Status Classification/Readme.md

 * pandas: Data manipulation and preprocessing.
 * scikit-learn: Machine learning algorithms and model evaluation.
 * matplotlib and seaborn: Data visualization.

+### **This project overview provides stakeholders with a comprehensive understanding of the project's objectives, methodologies, and potential impact, fostering collaboration and transparency within the hospitality industry community**